kbala97/TechAndOncology1/_posts/2023-03-26-Reverse-Conway-Org-For-Software-Development.md

 ---

-Excellent write up on using a "Reverse-Conway" maneuver to design your organzation to meet the desired architecture for the business.
+Excellent write up on using a "Reverse-Conway" maneuver to design your organization to meet the desired architecture for the business.

 [Mike Fisher](https://mikefisher.substack.com/p/org-charts-and-architectures)